WaterQuality-INL/OpenMux/README.md

 Therefore, move EL_MUX.exe to the Application/ directory and ensure those folders are present there.
 Afterwards, the build/ and dist/ directories are safe to be deleted.

 ---

+# Troubleshooting

+- If the GUI cannot find the EmStat4 device, verify the USB/serial connection and port name.
+- Ensure the virtual environment is activated and dependencies installed.
+- For packaging issues, build the executable on the target OS (pyinstaller builds are OS-specific).

+---

 # License